Samnite Wars: 298 BC: Conflicting Accounts

 According to Livy, the consul Lucius Cornelius Scipio Barbatus was assigned Etruria and his colleague Gnaeus Fulvius Maximus Centumalus was given the Samnites.
 Barbatus was engaged in a battle near Volterrae (in northern Etruria) which was interrupted by sunset.
 The Etruscans retreated during the night.
 Barbatus marched to the Faliscan district and laid Etruscan territory north of the Tiber to waste.
-Gnaeus Fulvius won in Samnium and seized Bovianum, and Aufidena.
+Gnaeus Fulvius won in Samnia and seized Bovianum, and Aufidena.
 However, an epitaph on the sarcophagus of Cornelius Scipio says that he ‘was consul, censor and aedile ...[and]...
-He captured Taurasia and Cisauna in Samnium; he subdued all Lucania and brought back hostages.’
+He captured Taurasia and Cisauna in Samnia; he subdued all Lucania and brought back hostages.’
 Cornell says that the original inscription was erased and replaced by the extant one probably around 200 BC, and notes that this "was the period when the first histories of Rome were being written, which is not a coincidence.".

-In addition to having Barbatus fighting in Samnium the inscription records him as taking Taurasia (probably in the Tammaro valley in the modern province of Benevento) and Cisauna (unknown location), rather than Bovianum and Aufidena.
+In addition to having Barbatus fighting in Samnia the inscription records him as taking Taurasia (probably in the Tammaro valley in the modern province of Benevento) and Cisauna (unknown location), rather than Bovianum and Aufidena.
 There is the further complication by the Fasti Triumphales (a record of Roman triumphal celebrations), recording Gnaeus Fulvius’ triumphs against both the Samnites and the Etruscans.
 Forsythe points out that the consulship is the only public office Barbatus is mentioned as having held which gave him command of a legion.
 Modern historians have proposed various alternative scenarios wherein one or both of the consuls campaigned against both the Samnites and Etruscans, but without satisfactory conclusions.
 Cornell says that such an assumption could reconcile the sources, but "if so, neither Livy nor the inscription would emerge with much credit.
 Once again the evidence seems to show that there was a great deal of confusion in the tradition about the distribution of consular commands in the Samnite Wars, and that many different versions proliferated in the Late Republic."
 His conclusion is that "no satisfactory resolution to this puzzle is possible".